williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 Removes an assignment for a user from an application.

-> This is a destructive operation and the user's app profile will not be recoverable.
-If the app is enabled for provisioning and configured to deactivate users, the user will also be deactivated in the target application.
+> This is a destructive operation; you cannot recover the user's app profile.
+If the app is enabled for provisioning and configured to deactivate users, the user is also deactivated in the target application.

 ##### Request Parameters
 {:.api .api-request .api-request-params}